 Driven by conscience to do what she could to advance civil rights, at the height of the movement she joined Sorors Sandra TILLY Mitchell, Constance ROLISON Corbett, and other Illini in protesting the failure of Urbana-Champaign realtors to support open housing.
 She and other Black law students went South to help preserve evidence in a rural murder.

-She is married to former Illini football player, Moscowitz D. Kee.
-They have two children and five grandchildren and reside in Atlanta where Diane now relaxes by reading and playing golf.
+Our late Soror was married to former Illini football player, Moscowitz D. Kee.
+They have two children and five grandchildren.
+They lived in Atlanta where, before passing in September, 2015, Diane relaxed by reading, golfing, and painting.

 THE ALPHA NUSLETTER ...